Chapter 742-5 Service Credit

 (K) Except for tax deferred payroll deduction plans (i.e. pick-up plans), a member can increase or decrease the member’s payroll deduction by written notice to the member’s employer and OP&F, except that in no event shall a deduction be decreased to less than an amount specified by OP&F in a board policy or the current month’s interest, whichever is greater.

-(L) Beginning from and after September 16, 1998, OP&F will not treat a member who is purchasing credit pursuant to this rule with amounts designated by the employer as picked-up contributions under section 414(h)(2) of the Internal Revenue Code unless the employer certifies in writing the tax deferred status of the payroll deduction plan as part of the employee’s enrollment in the payroll deduction plan or within ninety days of OP&F’s request and OP&F will rely upon certification in determining the taxability of benefits due the member, as outlined in rule 742-9-14 of the Administrative Code.
+(L) OP&F will not treat a member who is purchasing credit pursuant to this rule with amounts designated by the employer as picked-up contributions under section 414(h)(2) of the Internal Revenue Code of 1986, 26 U.S.C.A.
+414(h)(2) unless the employer certifies in writing the tax deferred status of the payroll deduction plan as part of the employee's enrollment in the payroll deduction plan.
+OP&F will rely upon certification in determining the taxability of benefits due the member, as outlined in rule 742-9-14 of the Administrative Code.
 In the event that the employer fails to provide such certification, then OP&F will treat the payroll deduction plan as a regular non-tax deferred payroll deduction plan.
 In all events, it shall be the responsibility of the employer to establish the tax deferred payroll deduction plan, as required by the applicable terms of the Internal Revenue Code.
+Employers that wish to pay all or part of the voluntary contributions for the purchase of service credit through payroll deductions shall submit the standard resolution in the form adopted by OP&F's board of trustees, as required by rule 742-7-14 of the Administrative Code.

-(M) For members who are purchasing credit pursuant to this rule with amounts designated by the employer as picked-up contributions under section 414(h)(2) of the Internal Revenue Code, such members cannot do any of the following:
+(M) For members who are purchasing credit pursuant to this rule with amounts designated by the employer as picked-up contributions under section 414(h)(2) of the Internal Revenue Code of 1986, 26 U.S.C.A.
+414(h)(2), such members cannot do any of the following:

 (1) Decrease or increase the payroll deduction;